 - a.
 Review the settling in process of the intern, and, if married, the spouse; be open to any concerns. - b.
-Review and formalize with the pastor and intern the Learning Service Agreement, and a copy needs to be sent to the seminary. - c.
+Review and formalize with the pastor and intern the Learning Service Agreement, a copy to be sent to the seminary. - c.
 Lay plans for feedback/evaluation on the intern's public ministry: worship leadership, preaching, etc.